apache/cloudstack-documentation/source/adminguide/api.rst

 compatibility, the previous URL http://10.1.1.1/latest/{metadata type}
 is also supported.)
 For metadata type, use one of the following:

 -  service-offering.
-A description of the VMs service offering
+A description of the Instance service offering

 -  availability-zone.
 The Zone name

 -  local-ipv4.
-The guest IP of the VM
+The guest IP of the Instance

 -  local-hostname.
-The hostname of the VM
+The hostname of the Instance

 -  public-ipv4.
 The first public IP for the router.
 (E.g. the first IP of eth2)

 -  public-hostname.
 This is the same as public-ipv4

 -  instance-id.
-The instance name of the VM
+The Instance name

 User Data and Meta Data via Config Drive
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Config drive is an ISO file that is mounted as a cd-rom on a user VM and
+Config drive is an ISO file that is mounted as a cd-rom on a user Instance and
-contains the user VM related userdata, metadata (incl. ssh-keys) and
+contains related userdata, metadata (incl. ssh-keys) and
 password files.

 Enable config drive